Privacy Policy — Pitch Like This

 - We store verified user emails and sign-in metadata; anonymous visitors get a browser JWT and are not personally identified.

 - You can sign up or log in using LinkedIn OAuth or magic link email authentication.
+You may optionally connect LinkedIn to an existing account; if you dismiss that prompt, we store a preference so we do not keep showing it.

 - Leads (people who voluntarily fill forms on your campaign) are visible only to you in your dashboard.